 E.g. if the web farm servers are used for domain name example.com and you access them internally through URLs like http://192.168.1.2, http://192.168.1.3, etc., you need to enter separate license keys for example.com, 192.168.1.2 and 192.168.1.3 in Site Manager -> Licenses dialog (you need to do that on one server only and restart the other instances using Site Manager -> Administration -> System -> Restart application).

-The task must also be created for each server in the web farm.
-To do this quickly, return to the list of scheduled tasks, click New task, fill in the same properties as those of the Synchronize web farm changes task (the Task name must be different) and check the Create tasks for all web farm servers box below the Server name property.
-Click Save to complete the process.
-All web farm servers that you wish to use need to be registered in the system before performing this step.
+The task must also be created for each server in the web farm, so return to the list of scheduled tasks, click the New task link, fill in the same properties as those of the Synchronize web farm changes task (the Task name must be different) and check the Create tasks for all web farm servers box below the Server name property.
+Click OK to complete the process.